Spooks: The Greater Good: Plot

 Harry Pearce is head of the counter-terrorism department (Section D) at MI5.
 Harry's team is transporting terrorist Adem Qasim through London when the convoy is attacked, allowing Qasim to escape and a CIA operative to be killed.
 Realising that the CIA will demand a scapegoat and that he is soon to be fired, Harry fakes suicide by jumping off Lambeth Bridge into the Thames.
 He then tracks down Qasim and offers him a deal: he will get Qasim "what he wants" if he gives him the MI5 contact who helped him escape.

 Will Holloway is picked up in Moscow by MI5 operative Hannah Santo and taken to London to meet MI5 Director General Oliver Mace, JIC Chairman Francis Warrender, MI5 Head of Counter-Intelligence Emerson and MI5 Deputy Director General Geraldine Maltby.
 Will's father had worked closely with Harry until he was killed in action.
 Will worked with Harry for several years, until Harry decommissioned him citing poor performance.
 The intelligence officials were not fooled by Harry's suicide and want Will to bring him in.

 Harry contacts Will and organises a meeting.
-Harry reveals his suspicions about a MI5 traitor, asking for Will's help.
+Harry reveals his suspicions about an MI5 traitor, asking for Will's help.
 Will refuses to trust Harry, but starts investigating the theory without notifying MI5.
 He meets with June, a section D officer involved in the botched prisoner transport, and they investigate the flat of operation lead Robert Vass.
 They find incriminating evidence, but Vass arrives home, and June kills him in a fight.

-British intelligence chiefs are attending an opera with NATO officials where a suicide bomber kills Warrender and five other officials.
+British intelligence chiefs are attending a concert with NATO officials where a suicide bomber kills Warrender and five other officials.
 Qasim takes credit, citing it as a targeted attack on the elite rather than the public, but he is dissatisfied with the government response so starts to plan an attack on Oxford Circus that will kill hundreds of civilians.